-Any PhD dissertation proposal, whether or not it involves human subjects, must be declared to the Research Ethics Committee (CER) before Phase III approval.
+Any PhD dissertation proposal, whether or not it involves human subjects, must be declared to the Research Ethics Board (REB) before Phase III approval.

 The role of the Phase III committee is to supervise your research and the writing of your dissertation.
 It may be different from the Phase II committee, but the rules for committee membership are the same.
 The chair of the committee (dissertation director) must be an associate or full professor at HEC Montréal.

 The dissertation proposal is a public oral presentation of your progress on your dissertation, supported by a written report approved and read by each member of the Phase III Committee before the proposal submission.
 For this purpose, the student must complete the form Approval Form - Public Presentation of a Dissertation Proposal at HEC Montréal.

 You must submit your proposal in writing to each of the committee members and jointly agree on the date and time of your public presentation.

 When preparing your initial version of your dissertation, you must contact a documentation technician at the HEC Montréal library, who will ensure that your dissertation meets presentation standards.

 There are three models available to help you write your dissertation:

 You are responsible for ensuring that your dissertation meets the established presentation standards.

 To write your dissertation in the form of articles, complete these two forms and submit them with all required documents at time of initial submission: